 The Gettysburg Civic Chorus is the community's oldest musical organization in our town.
 The chorus was formed in 1962 and has sung for countless civic and patriotic events, church services, and banquets.
 Highlights include singing for Mamie Eisenhower and the "Freedom Train", the re-dedication of the Eternal Light Peace Memorial, performing Music of Lincoln's Day at the 1988 convention of the Pennsylvania School Directors, and entertaining at the fiftieth celebration of the Gettysburg Community Concert Association.
 From 1978 to 1984, three Gilbert and Sullivan Comic Operas were staged as fund-raisers for the Friends of the Adams County Free Library.
 We have recently performed with the Hanover Symphony Orchestra at their annual Christmas Concerts.

-The nearly100-member chorus rehearses at Gettysburg Middle School each Monday evening in September through May, and gives four annual concerts, two in the Christmas season and two in the spring.
+The nearly100-member chorus rehearses at Gettysburg Middle School each Monday evening in September through May, (We are currently doing virtual rehearsals) and gives four annual concerts, two in the Christmas season and two in the spring.
 A charter member still sings with the group and ages range from 21 to 80-plus.
 Our membership includes singers from Gettysburg, as well as surrounding Adams County communities, Elizabethtown, and Maryland.
 The chorus is under the direction of Bill Serfass of Gettysburg, and our accompanist is Sharon Hedges.
 (See their bios below!)

 The past 50+ years have seen many changes in our community, not the least of which has been an increased interest and emphasis on culture and the arts.
 We now have art galleries, dance schools, "Music, Gettysburg!", "History and the Arts", and Brass Band Day, The Gettysburg Chamber Orchestra, The Adams County Arts Council, plus many concerts, plays, lectures, and musical events at the college and schools.
 Many of these did not exist just a few years ago.
 What a wonderful enrichment to our lives here in Adams County!